aditya0562/socialcops/README.md

 # Socialcops-microservice

-Microservice for patching document and getting thumbnail
+Microservice for patching document and getting image thumbnail

 ## Getting Started
 npm start -> to start the server